 As this article describes, “the Landscapes Review found that both ethnic minorities and white people saw the countryside as very much a ‘white’ environment“, https://www.tgomagazine.co.uk/news/the-spirit-of-the-kinder-trespass-why-we-need-to-rethink-the-right-to-roam/?fbclid=IwAR2KzkKDslJYd2Jpt5O6Pmbmwbl-fteaXLzbr0ZSoBcKhShCAyk4Z6nErKo

-Several organisations including Black Girls Hike and Black2Nature , Outward Bound Trust and the Mosaic National Network are working to encourage ethnic minorities, women and underprivileged children to engage with nature.
+Several organisations including Black Girls Hike and Black2Nature , Outward Bound Trust and Mosaic Outdoors are working to encourage ethnic minorities, women and underprivileged children to engage with nature.

 Maxwell Ayamba set up a walking group focusing on physical and mental health, but found that a group of black men walking in the British countryside is also a political act.
 “Back home in Ghana, nature is just part of our lives.
 Notions related to space in England are especially contested,” he said.
 Other walkers they met were friendly but there was real surprise at seeing a minority group outside the city –the countryside was seen as white territory.
 ‘Sheffield walking group take steps to reclaim black people’s place in British history’, The Star, https://www.thestar.co.uk/heritage-and-retro/retro/sheffield-walking-group-take-steps-reclaim-black-peoples-place-british-history-2895714